germino45/pokedex-frontend/README.md

 **Improves & future features**

 - I will be working on a responsive design to work with vertical monitors and phones.
 There will also be a feature where users can log in and like Pokemon, which will be added into their profile.
 Finally, sprite sounds will be played when a user clicks on a card.
-This will all come in the next update.
+This will all come in the next update